 Dread finally hits its horror stride during the climactic scenes where Shaun Evans locks Hanne Steen in a room with a steak left in front of her to eat and we move through her progressive mental disintegration until she comes to the point where she sinks her teeth into the steak that is now rotting and crawling with maggots.
 DiBlasi substitutes Barker’s ending for a final nasty sting where Shaun Evans drags a dead body into Hanne Steen’s room of imprisonment and dumps it in front of her, “Let’s see how hungry you’ll have to be to get through that.”

 Other films adapted from the works of Clive Barker include:- Candyman (1992), from Barker’s story The Forbidden (1985), featuring a supernatural boogey man, which has produced two sequels; one of the stories in the tv movie Quicksilver Highway (1997); The Midnight Meat Train (2008); and Book of Blood (2009); and Books of Blood (2020).
 Clive Barker has directed three films – Hellraiser (1987), which produced numerous sequels, Nightbreed (1990) and Lord of Illusions (1995).
-Barker has also written two original screenplays with Underworld/Transmutations (1986) and Rawhead Rex (1987), acted as Executive Producer on Gods and Monsters (1998), wrote story and produced Saint Sinner (2002) and produced The Plague (2006) and the remake of Hellraiser (2022).
+Barker has also written two original screenplays with Underworld/Transmutations (1986) and Rawhead Rex (1987), acted as Executive Producer on Gods and Monsters (1998), wrote the story and produced Saint Sinner (2002) and produced The Plague (2006) and the remake of Hellraiser (2022).